thiagobien/ACL/workshop/04_Building_Environment_zero/5_Trigger_Build_Pipelines/README.md

 # Trigger Build Pipelines

 In this lab, we'll prepare the `dev`, `staging`, and `production` namespaces in Kubernetes, so that the services find the infrastructure components that they need to work properly, i.e. the databases for certain services, and RabbitMQ.
-After that, we'll trigger all build pipelines to populate the `dev` namespace with all artefacts.
+After that, we'll trigger all build pipelines to populate the `dev` namespace with all artifacts.

 ## Steps
 1. Setup all databases and RabbitMQ issueing the following command: